NicoG96/The-Software-Engineering-Interview/README.md

 ### High-level Process

-1. Clarify functional requirements
+1. Clarify functional requirements and scope
+   1. Who is going to use it? *How* are they going to use it?
+   2. How many users?
-   1. What does the system do?
-How?
+   3. What does the system *do*?
+What are its inputs and outputs?
-   2. Define the use cases
-   3. Document any other additional features or nice-to-haves
+   4. Document any other additional features or nice-to-haves
-2. Set and justify technical priorities
-   1. Throughput
-   2. Latency
-   3. System availability
-   4. Any other architectural, non-functional requirements
-   5. Estimations and constraints
+2. Estimations and constraints
    1. Traffic estimates
       1. How many requests per month?
 Per second?
    2. Storage estimates
-         1. Reads vs. writes percentage?
+      1. Reads to writes ratio?
-            1. Reads/writes per second?
       2. Consider 80-20 rule
       3. Total storage required over 5 years
    3. Bandwidth estimates
-      4. Memory estimates
 3. Define the APIs and data schemas
    1. Define the resources, parameters, their functions, & responses
    2. Define the data objects and their respective fields and estimated bytes
    3. Databases
       1. Determine relationship between records and weigh benefits of a SQL vs. NoSQL solution
       2. Sketch out schemas
-4. Build data transformations until requirements are met
+4. Create a high-level design
-   1. Craft basic design and algorithm
+   1. Sketch basic solution that includes the main components and the connections between them
+   2. Justify the ideas
+5. Design core components
-   2. Data partitioning and replication
+   1. Data partitioning and replication
-   3. Caching
-   4. Load balancing
+   2. Load balancing
-   5. Messaging
+   3. Messaging
-5. Continuously iterate to scale, reduce latency, and eliminate points of failure or bottlenecks
+6. Scale the design
    1. Caching
    2. Load balancing
-   3. Purging / DB cleanup
+   3. Horizontal scaling
-   4. Telemetry
+   4. Sharding
-   5. Security / permissions

 ### Caching